-Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis
+Analysis | 5 big questions on the White House’s botched handling of Trump’s coronavirus diagnosis

 Conley repeatedly avoided a direct answer, focusing on the present tense:

-When you keep dodging a question like that, it’s for one of two reasons: a) You don’t know the answer (which seems extremely unlikely given that this is Trump’s White House doctor), or, the much-more-likely, b) Trump was on oxygen at some point, but Conley was trying to avoid acknowledging that.
+When you keep dodging a question like that, it’s for one of two reasons: a) You don’t know the answer (which seems extremely unlikely given that this is Trump’s White House doctor), or, the much-more-likely b) Trump was on oxygen at some point, but Conley was trying to avoid acknowledging that.

-The White House later confirmed, anonymously, that Trump was given oxygen at the White House on Friday before going to Walter Reed hospital.
+The White House later confirmed, anonymously, that Trump was given oxygen at the White House on Friday before going to Walter Reed National Military Medical Center.
 But if that’s the case, it contradicts one of Conley’s answers, when he said, “Yesterday and today he was not on oxygen.”

 Conley on Sunday also acknowledged Trump had been on oxygen, while building on his increasingly bizarre commentary.
-He said that he didn’t intend to mislead and that he want to be publicly upbeat, but he added that he didn’t want to say anything Saturday “that might steer the course of illness in another direction.”
+He said that he was “not necessarily” intending to mislead and that he wanted to be publicly “upbeat.”
+But he added that he didn’t want to say anything Saturday “that might steer the course of illness in another direction” — as if acknowledging the truth could worsen Trump’s condition.

 So for all intents and purposes, he was being deliberately misleading.
 That alone should call the White House’s candor on this stuff into extreme question.
 And why wouldn’t the same motivations apply to Sunday’s and future briefings?
+Are we to now believe that Conley isn’t putting the same rose-colored filter on everything?

 It also bears noting that one of the experimental treatments Trump took, remdesivir, is generally used on and is most effective in patients who require supplemental oxygen.
 Ditto a steroid Conley said Sunday that Trump had taken, dexamethasone.

-Note: This post has been updated with Conley’s comments Sunday.